szze/SpecFlowPlus-Resources/Configuring-SpecFlowPlus-Runner-Visual-Studio-Test-Explorer-Integration.md

 ## Execution defaults

-When running tests from the Test Explorer window, the tests are executed using the following defaults.
+When running tests from the Test Explorer window, tests are executed using the following defaults.

 ### Profile